How Much Does It Cost to Feed a Miniature Dachshund?

 How Much What Does It Cost to Feed a Dachshund Wet (Canned) Dog Food?

-I sometimes, I add water to their kibble, but I prefer to add a bit of canned food as well.
+Sometimes, I add water to their kibble along with a bit of canned food.

-Because I prefer to feed them just canned food over kibble, looked at what it would cost to only feed them that type of food.
+On occasion, I do feed them canned food alone so looked at what it would cost if I only fed them that type of food.

 What Does It Cost to Feed a Dachshund Raw Food?